atlanteuranga/SQL-Employee-Mystery/README.md

-# sql-challenge
+# Using SQL to Analyze Employee Data
-SQL Homework - Employee Database: A Mystery in Two Parts
+Employee Database: A Mystery in Two Parts

 Background